- Travel and Places»

 TRAVEL NORTH - 35: BAMBURGH ROUND TRIP - From the Castle to Holy Island, and Grace Darling

-Bamburgh, the castle and settlement (Baebbanburh, named after a 6th Century king's bride)
+Bamburgh, the castle and settlement (Baebbanburh, named after a 6th Century Northumbrian king's Pictish bride)

 Explore Northumberland's coast, in places wild, mostly rocky with acres of sandy beach between Whitley Bay and Berwick.
 Wide vistas easily reached from the road make parts accessible to the less physically mobile.